 - There is no probable cause to charge you with the crime.48

 A California Pitchess motion is a request for information contained in a law enforcement officer’s personnel file.49 Criminal defense lawyers typically raise this motion when they believe that you have been the victim of police misconduct.

 Pitchess motions are only valid if you can show “good cause” to believe

-If the judge believes that the defense has demonstrated good cause as to why the sought information is material to the case, s/he will conduct an in camera Pitchess hearing.
-An “in camera” hearing is one that is private rather than conducted in open court like a suppression hearing.
+If the judge believes that the defendant has demonstrated good cause as to why the sought information is material to the case, s/he will conduct an in-camera Pitchess hearing.
+An “in-camera” hearing is one that is private rather than conducted in open court like a suppression hearing.

 For additional help…